exoticorn/microw8/site/content/docs.md

 # Overview

 MicroW8 loads WebAssembly modules with a maximum size of 256kb.
-You module needs to export a function `fn upd()` which will be called once per frame.
+Your module needs to export a function `fn upd()` which will be called once per frame.
 After calling `upd` MicroW8 will display the 320x240 8bpp framebuffer located at offset 120 in memory with the 32bpp palette located at 0x13000.